-Habitat offers many opportunities to participate in wildlife research and protection efforts as a citizen science volunteer.
+Habitat offers many opportunities to participate in nature and wildlife research and protection efforts as a citizen science volunteer.

 We are one of many wildlife sanctuaries participating in the statewide wildlife sanctuary Inventory and Monitoring Project, which helps Mass Audubon evaluate and provide the basis for future conservation action though land management decisions, advocacy, and education.

 At Habitat, we are focused on assessing the populations of: